xibahbah/What-Makes-a-Recipe-Great-Analyzing-Factors-Behind-High-Recipe-Ratings/README.md

 **Observation:**
 Recipes with a moderate number of ingredients tend to achieve slightly higher ratings than very simple or very complex recipes.

+## Interesting Aggregates
+<iframe
+src="assets/ingredient_group_rating.html"
+width="100%"
+height="600"
+frameborder="0"
+></iframe>
+**Observation:**
+Recipes with a medium to high number of ingredients tend to receive slightly higher average ratings, suggesting that some complexity is valued by users, while overly simple or overly complex recipes perform worse.
 ---

 ## Assessment of Missingness